by Will Grumke August 04, 2021 6 min read

 How do you know if you are getting enough omega-3s into your day?

-Are you deficient in omega-3 fatty acids?
+Are you getting too little omega-3 fatty acids?

 That might have your gears turning a little bit as you don’t know those answers … but don’t feel bad, most people don’t!